-Olive Oil Benefits
+Extra Virgin Olive Oil Benefits

-To put it simply, Extra Virgin is the gold standard of olive oils.
-Virgin, or pure oils, just don’t have the same benefits.
-The criteria for defining an Extra Virgin Olive Oil can get a bit technical, but basically, it means: The olives have been crushed within 72 hours of picking.
-It has been cold pressed (extracted by a mechanical process without heat) without the use of chemicals or solvents – this is important because when an oil is heated and chemically treated, it strips it of the antioxidants that make it so healthy.
+The criteria for defining an Extra Virgin Olive Oil can get a bit technical, but basically, it means that the olives have been crushed within 72 hours of picking and that it has been cold pressed (extracted by a mechanical process without heat) without the use of chemicals or solvents – this is important because when an oil is heated and chemically treated, it strips it of the antioxidants and polyphenols that make it so healthy.

 olive oil bread